megai2/d912pxy/README.md

 ## Case 1
   Things are loading part-by-part.
-  Something are missing at start.

 **Solution**

-  I'm not supplying any shaders with release.

-  This means, that shaders will be recompiled on first use, and then load much faster.

-  Still, shaders loaded in realtime on demand and in async manner, what triggers missing parts/fragments.

-  Most time this is not critical.

-  Fixing this problem need some investigation and on TODO list.
+  d912pxy loads shaders in async manner, cause there is no efficient way to load them instantly.

+  This can create some visual errors, but performs much better in terms of performance.

 ## Case 2
-  Game crashes/Error dialog related to d912pxy pops out.
+  Game crashes/hangs

 **Solution**

-  Do not ask game support about this crashes/errors!
+  Do not ask game support about this crashes!

   If you game crashes without d912pxy, don't ask about this here, cause d912pxy do zero modifications to game data.

-  First be shure you set resolution to Windowed fullscreen or windowed.

-  Second be shure that game runs without d912pxy.
+  Be shure that game runs without d912pxy!

-  Third update your driver and directx9!
+  Next update your driver and directx9.

   (link to dx9 https://www.microsoft.com/ru-ru/download/details.aspx?id=34429)

   Then, if you still here, post your issue on github with

     1. Log file form P7logs
-    2. Crash.dmp if you have it
+    2. Crash.dmp and d912pxy_crash.txt if you have it

  If you asked to run debug version do this